 The College is delighted and impressed at the numbers of Murray Edwards students who are playing sport at Blues level.
 The variety of different sports is particularly notable.
 We are very keen to offer an easily understandable way of rewarding students for their Blues achievements that can be applied across all cases.
 The scheme of Blues Awards is as follows:

 In any year, any student who is in Blues training (but has not received a Blue as yet) will be eligible to apply for £75 towards their training costs.
 Any student who has achieved a Half Blue will receive £150, and any student who receives a Full Blue will receive £200.
 Students in receipt of a Blue will be eligible to apply for one award annually, irrespective of the number of sports they are undertaking.

 Any student who receives money for Blues training, and subsequently receives a half or full Blue, can apply for the remainder of the appropriate award (i.e. a further £75 for a Half Blue and £125 for a Full Blue); any student who receives money for achieving a half Blue and who then goes on to achieve a Full Blue, can apply for a further £50 to bring their total award up to the Full Blue award of £200.
 The applications for the awards will be made using the Blues Funding application form, which is to be signed by the student's Tutor or Graduate Tutor.

 By the end of the academic year of the award, we ask students to provide the College with a photograph of them engaged in their sport, so that we can properly celebrate their achievements.

 Other funding for sport may be applied for from the Hawks Charitable Trust -email email@example.com for application information.

 Rosemary Murray Travel Awards

-The Application Form is available online and the deadline for submitting applications to the Tutorial Office is the second Friday in May.
+The Application Form is available online and the deadline for submitting applications to the Tutorial Office is the first Friday in May.
 Please note that the following are essential:

 - All sections of the form must be completed.